 There are plenty of summer reading programs in Columbus, but cold and snowy weather in winter is a perfect reason for students to keep up with reading.
 Columbus Metropolitan Library is holding the Winter Reading Challenge, in which students can earn prizes just by reading during winter.

-Winter Reading Challenge helps to keep reading skills strong when students are out of school over the holidays and through February.
-Students in grades K-12 can pick up a game board in the Homework Help Centers of any of CML’s 23 library locations.
-They’ll earn a pencil and a Winter Reading Challenge bookmark just for signing up!
+Winter Reading Challenge helps to keep reading skills strong when students are out of school over the holidays.
+Students in grades K-12 can pick up a game board at any of CML’s library locations.
+Just for signing up, they will earn a pencil and a Winter Reading Challenge bookmark.

 Find story times around Columbus to help encourage young readers!